← Back to blog

 What Regeneration Does Before Camouflage

-Regenerative treatments support the skin’s natural remodeling process by:
+Regenerative treatments support the skin’s natural remodeling process

 • Improving collagen organization